|Min. initial investment||$1,000|

 The Fund may use derivatives, which are financial contracts whose value depends upon or is derived from the value of an underlying asset, reference rate, or index.
 The Fund may use derivatives as part of a strategy designed to reduce exposure to certain risks, such as risks associated with changes in interest rates, or currency or credit risk ("hedging").
 The use of derivatives may reduce the Fund's return and increase the volatility in movements in the Fund's net asset value.
 For additional information regarding the use of derivatives, please see the Fund's current prospectus.

 Fixed income securities are subject to credit and interest rate risks.
 Bond values will generally decrease when interest rates rise and will generally increase when interest rates fall.
 Bonds with lower credit ratings are more speculative and likely to default than higher-quality bonds and tend to fluctuate more widely in value.
 Mortgage-backed securities (MBS) are subject to pre-payment risk.
 These risks may result in greater share price volatility.
-International securities are subject to political influences, currency fluctuations and economic cycles that may be unrelated to those affecting the domestic financial markets and may experience wider price fluctuations than domestic securities.
+International securities are subject to political influences, currency fluctuations and economic cycles that may be unrelated to those affecting the domestic financial markets and may experience wider price fluctuations than US domestic securities.
 Fund shares are not insured or guaranteed by the US government or its agencies.

 The following are total annual operating expense ratios for Sentinel Total Return Bond Fund Class A, C, & I shares; A - 0.97%, C - 1.82%, I - 0.79%.
 Expense ratio data is sourced from the Fund's most recent prospectus.